 The existing provider, Citizens Advice Scotland (CAS) is working closely with AUK Scotland and AFA Scotland to ensure that the transition happens smoothly for all those currently receiving advice and support, and we would welcome ideas, comments and suggestions from anyone involved to help shape the service as it develops.
-A "Frequently Asked Questions" sheet has been prepared and can be downloaded by clicking the link here
+A "Frequently Asked Questions" sheet has been prepared and is available on the Kinship.
+Scot website - here.

 RECRUITMENT OF KINSHIP CARE CONSULTANT

 As stated above, AFA Scotland’s role will be to provide support and training to practitioners and agencies and support work to develop policy and practice at local and national level and is currently recruiting for a full time Kinship Care Consultant to lead this work.
-For more information and to download an application form, please see below.
-Closing date for applications is Friday 31 July 2020.
+This recruitment process is now closed.